thingmonk/thingmonk.github.io/README.md

 and then commit the file as normal and push.

-# Adding a new speaker for thingmonk or eclipse day
+# Adding a new speaker for thingmonk or Eclipse IoT Day

 For ThingMonk add an entry to `_data/speakers.yml`, for Eclipse add an entry to `_data/speakers.yml`